CIF Parser¶

 and after 1/1/2015.

-Ripples in the right subplot show that in many entries VS is reported as integer, so we should calculate it ourselves (like Weichenberger & Rupp) for better precision.
+Ripples in the right subplot show that in many entries VS is reported as an integer, so we should calculate it ourselves (like Weichenberger & Rupp) for better precision.
 Ripples in the top plot show that we should use a less arbitrary metric of resolution than dmin (but it’s not so easy).
 Or we could just smooth them out by changing parameters of this plot.

 We can easily filter out group depositions – either using the group IDs extracted from mmCIF files (we do this for pdb-stats) or, like W&B, by excluding redundant entries based on the unit cell and VM.

 Not all the dark spots are group depositions.
-For example, the one at VS≈66.5%, dmin 2.5-3A is proteasome 20S studied over years by Huber et al, with dozens PDB submissions.
+For example, the one at VS≈66.5%, dmin 2.5–3A is proteasome 20S studied over years by Huber et al, with dozens of PDB submissions.

 Weights¶